[Updated 07/01/24]

 With that being said, let’s conclude by discussing why investing like a millionaire won’t necessarily make you into one.

-Why Investing Like a Millionaire Won’t Necessarily Make You a Millionaire
+Why Investing Like a Millionaire Won’t Make You into a Millionaire

 Throughout this article we have assumed that by emulating how millionaires invest their money, you too will one day become a millionaire.
-But this isn’t necessarily the case.
+But this isn’t always the case.

 Why?
 Because most millionaires don’t become millionaires solely based on their investment decisions.
 They also tend to have a high income, a high savings rate, or both.
 And the further you go up the wealth spectrum, the more apparent this becomes.